Theatre Program Application Process

 Present a portfolio of your directing work.

-Preparation for the Emphases in Theatre and Music
+Preparation for the Musical Theatre Emphasis in Theatre Arts

-For additional questions regarding admittance to the Theater Department please contact:
+For additional questions regarding admittance to the Theater Program please contact:

 The Fine Arts Recruitment Office